AmarDange/Indo-German/README.md

 **Before Project Inception**

 - Design Entity Relationship Diagram
 - Set up and create  Back End API.
 For this backend was built using the Django Rest API framework.
-All information can be found in [Indo German Back End](https://github.com/AmarDange/Indo-German)
+All information can be found in [Indo German ](https://github.com/AmarDange/Indo-German)
 - Create Project, Epics, User Stories and prepare Kanban Board

 **Creation of Project in Codeanywhere**